estellajaysong/plantidex/README.md

 - API reference generated from code (classes, typing, docstrings), which is a source of truth
 - Search images by text, size, or another image (via image hashing)

+## Future features
+- Plant identification by image
+- Plant idenfitication by characteristics
+- CRUD operations on plants and images
+- Deployment

 ## Start the server
 ```
 # Start the server